peterfoo22/SuperhiProj3-InHouse/README.md

 5/4/2020= Finished up validating our addtocart form using our js file, and then started to add a mini cart functionality to the site.

+Weekly Summary:

+1.  working with theme settings.
+2.  switiching currencies
+3.  creating schemas and template code for theme sections
+4. Simplifying complex Add to Cart forms
+5.  hooking it all up to the Ajax API

+Week #4 - Finish InHouse Project

+5/5/20- Continue to work on addtocart functionality and line item .